adityabshiwarkar9960/Air-Drawing-Project-/README.md

 # Air Drawing Project

-This repository contains an air-drawing app that uses webcam hand tracking to draw, erase, and transform strokes in real time.
+This project contains an air-drawing app that uses webcam hand tracking to draw, erase, and transform strokes in real time.

 ## Project Layout